Premchandyadav369/AETHER/README.md

 - **Regulatory Readiness Suite is a rule-of-thumb checker, not a certification.** ICH M7/S9 checks flag known structural alerts; they do not replace formal regulatory toxicology review.
 - **Quantum descriptors use a semi-empirical approximation (Extended Hückel), not full ab initio DFT.** This is a deliberate speed/accuracy tradeoff — fast enough for screening, not a substitute for a full quantum chemistry package (Gaussian, ORCA, Psi4) when precision matters.
 - **QUBO/simulated-annealing portfolio optimization runs classically today.** "Quantum-inspired" means the problem is formulated in QUBO form; no quantum hardware is currently in the loop.
+- **The V7 platform-scale numbers (0.927 ROC-AUC etc.) and the V10.5 OMEGA notebook numbers (0.8043 AUC etc.) are not the same benchmark.** They differ in task, dataset scale, and protein-LM size — see [How V10.5 OMEGA Relates to the V7 Platform Numbers](#how-v105-omega-relates-to-the-v7-platform-numbers-above) for the explicit reconciliation.
+Treat V10.5 OMEGA as the verified floor and V7 as the full-scale target this codebase is built to reach.
+- **Run-to-run variance is non-trivial on the lighter Kaggle profile.** As shown by Run A vs Run B above, whether GraphCL/InfoNCE pretraining fully engages in a given session materially changes downstream DTI regression quality; anyone re-running the notebook should expect some variance and should not assume a single run is representative.

 ---